zyazyaG/Kings_County_Home_Price_Analysis/references/instructions.md

     - Do your best to have features meet the assumptions of a linear regression (no multicollinearity, linear with respect to the outcome variable, errors are normally distributed, etc.).
 Note: This is difficult!
 We will be looking most of all for _improvement_ on this score.
 In order to demonstrate improvement, you should create a (not very good) model that will serve as a kind of _baseline_.
 Then you can compare future regression models that you build with that baseline.
     - Try to maximize R<sup>2</sup> _without breaking any assumptions_
  - **Interpret the results of your model**
-    - Report the effect size as well as the statistical significance of each features
+    - Report the coefficients as well as the statistical significance of each features
     - It is perfectly acceptable to report a non-finding here (e.g. "we were unable to find evidence to support the claim that adding X is associated with a change in home values")
 - **Make a recommendation of home improvement projects for King County homeowners**